RULES AND REGULATIONS

-All successful applicants grant F-O-R-M the non-exclusive rights to reproduce the video in whole or in part and to showcase the short film for the purposes of the festival or its promotion (until December 31, 2022).
+All successful applicants grant F-O-R-M the non-exclusive rights to reproduce the video in whole or in part and to showcase the short film for the purposes of the festival or its promotion (until December 31, 2023).

 F-O-R-M retains the right to alter, shorten or cancel the festival, and will not be held liable for compensation in any of these situations.
 F-O-R-M agrees that upon the event of cancelling the festival, all rights related to the selected submission will revert to the Applicant and where relevant, the Applicant's associates.

 All applicants, by submitting to F-O-R-M, hereby allow F-O-R-M to preview the short film.
 By agreeing to these rules and regulations all applicants pledge that they hold the rights to this film and have the right to distribute this material to F-O-R-M. All applicants understand that once submitted, their entry cannot be withdrawn.
 They understand that F-O-R-M, although they take every precaution, cannot be held responsible for loss or damage of submission materials.
 If accepted, F-O-R-M reserves the right to keep all short films filed for F-O-R-M educational and archival purposes.
 If accepted lead artists expressly grant F-O-R-M the royalty-free, irrevocable, non-exclusive right and license to exhibit their short film or video and to use, reproduce, publish, translate, and exhibit any and all publicity materials related to the film, including but not limited to stills, press releases, bios, and trailers, in whole or in part, without limitation to territory, and/or to include said publicity materials with other works in any form, media, or technology.
 F-O-R-M agrees not to claim these rights in relation to submissions that are not selected for showing.

 All applicants agree to not hold F-O-R-M , its management, employees and volunteers, as well as any of its funders, sponsors and affiliated entities, harmless from any damages or losses relating to any materials applicants may submit.

-Successful Applicants may not have another public screening of their short film in Metro Vancouver between May 2018 and F-O-R-M, without expressed permission from the Artistic Director of F-O-R-M.
+Successful Applicants may not have another public screening of their short film in Metro Vancouver between May 2019 and F-O-R-M, without expressed permission from the Artistic Director of F-O-R-M.

 Successful applicants will be required to submit a high quality, screen-ready, digital version to F-O-R-M (i.e., the short film must be at least 1080 pixels high, and in MPEG, MOV, AVI, or MP4 format).
-Failure to submit a video meeting the minimum technical quality requirements by August 20th (Commissioned films) and July 31st (Short Films) 2018 may result in elimination from the F-O-R-M.
+Failure to submit a video meeting the minimum technical quality requirements by August 26th (Commissioned films) and July 8th (Short Films) 2019 may result in elimination from the F-O-R-M.

 Applicants of the Commissioning Fund Application understands that they must be between the ages of 15-25 at time of submission and a Canadian citizen.